jbx-protocol/juice-interface/README.md

 ## Graph

 juicebox uses the Graph to query contract events from the frontend.
-Event handlers and mappings are defined in packages/subgraph/src. **_Production deployment is still WIP._**
+Event handlers and mappings are defined in packages/subgraph/src.

 ### Running locally